 3. Click on the Uninstall button to delete the app from your Android device.

-Access Google Play Store to Delete Desired Application
+Use Play Store to Delete the Desired Application

 2. Next, click on the Uninstall button to delete the app from your Android phone.

-3. Further, press the delete icon at the bottom-right corner to uninstall the chosen app.
+3. Next, tap the Delete icon at the bottom-right corner to uninstall the chosen apps.

-1. Open the Settings app and tap on App Management to configure it.
+1. Open the Settings app and tap on App Management.

-2. Next, tap on the App List and scroll down to locate the installed app to clear its associated app data.
+2. Next, tap on App List and scroll down to locate the app in question.

-Use Google Files App to Clear Temporary App Data
+Use Files by Google to Clear Temporary App Data

 2. Wait for a few seconds to let the app analyze your device’s content.

-3. Next, tap on the Clean tab at the bottom-left corner and locate the Junk Files section.
+3. Next, tap the Clean tab at the bottom-left corner and locate the Junk Files section.